Vivid Sydney

 - For access to Circular Quay and The Rocks alight at Martin Place, take the 'Hunter Street' exit for access to Circular Quay.
 Alternatively you can walk from Barangaroo Station via Argyle St to The Rocks.

-- For access to Barangaroo, alight at Barangaroo and continue on-foot along the waterfront via Wulugul Walk.
+- For access to Barangaroo Reserve and south precinct, alight at Barangaroo and continue on-foot along the waterfront via Wulugul Walk.

 - For access to Cockle Bay and King St Wharf alight at Gadigal and continue on foot via Druitt St or Bathurst St.

-- For access to Darling Harbour south (Tumbalong Park), alight at Central and continue via the Devonshire St Tunnel exit.
+- For access to Darling Harbour south (Tumbalong Park), alight at Central and continue via the Devonshire St Tunnel exit or via Quay St.

 For Metro service disruption information, check trackwork and travel alerts or plan your trip using the Trip Planner.